readthedocs/blog/hiring/details.rst

 As a small, self-sustaining open source project we are not able to pay as much as large companies.
 We are able to provide a supportive and very flexible work environment, with a strong sense of mission.
-All of the members of our team have worked with us for more than 2 years, and we strive to have a stable team working to build something meaningful.
+Most of the members of our team have worked with us for more than 4 years, and we strive to have a stable team working to build something meaningful.

 Additional details